Background and Developments

 There have been visible signs of progress on various fronts by Member States – acting on a multilateral level, bilaterally and through unilateral actions – scientific institutes, civil society and grass roots organizations.
 The latter two, motivated further after the Fukushima Daichi nuclear plant crisis in Japan in 2011, have been driving the momentum to pressure their own Governments and others on rethinking the validity of possessing nuclear weapons.

 “In spite of progress, much work remains.
 Tens of thousands of nuclear weapons continue to threaten humanity.
 Billions of dollars are being spent to modernize them, despite pressing social needs and growing global expectations for progress in disarmament.
-Sixteen years after its adoption by the General Assembly, the Comprehensive Nuclear-Test-Ban Treaty has not yet entered into force.
-I warmly welcome the ratification by Indonesia and call on all other Annex 2 States to follow suit.”
+Sixteen years after its adoption by the General Assembly, the Comprehensive Nuclear-Test-Ban Treaty has not yet entered into force.”

 UN Secretary-General Ban Ki-moon